-Let’s skip the usual suspects and pair our pumpkin w/ caramelized onion and a cinnamon-cayenne combo to make the ULTIMATE vegetarian pumpkin burgers.
+Quinoa Pumpkin Veggie Burgers are insanely awesome and gluten-free too!
+Let’s skip the usual suspects and pair our pumpkin with caramelized onion and a cinnamon-cayenne spice combo to make the ULTIMATE vegetarian burgers.

 When pumpkin takes over America each Fall, it’s usually in a predictable manner: bread, bagels, muffins, pies, cheesecake, lattes, cakes, cookies, and cannolis.
 Um… notice a trend?